testing-library/react-testing-library/README.md

 Learn more about how Jest mocks work from my blog post:
 ["But really, what is a JavaScript mock?"](https://blog.kentcdodds.com/but-really-what-is-a-javascript-mock-10d060966f7d)

-**I don't want to use `data-test` attributes for everything.
+**I don't want to use `data-testid` attributes for everything.
 Do I have to?**

 Definitely not.
-That said, a common reason people don't like the `data-test` attribute is they're concerned about shipping that to production.
+That said, a common reason people don't like the `data-testid` attribute is they're concerned about shipping that to production.
 I'd suggest that you probably want some simple E2E tests that run in production on occasion to make certain that things are working smoothly.
-In that case the `data-test` attributes will be very useful.
+In that case the `data-testid` attributes will be very useful.
 Even if you don't run these in production, you may want to run some E2E tests that run on the same code you're about to ship to production.
-In that case, the `data-test` attributes will be valuable there as well.
+In that case, the `data-testid` attributes will be valuable there as well.

-All that said, if you really don't want to ship `data-test` attributes, then you can use
+All that said, if you really don't want to ship `data-testid` attributes, then you can use
 [this simple babel plugin](https://www.npmjs.com/package/babel-plugin-react-remove-properties) to remove them.